What's new in 3.0.0

 | Learn transfer timing and frequency | Substitute a registered ML-KEM public key (CT log prevents rollback) |

-| Observe ParaShare blob sizes (all fixed 5 MB) or anonymous blob sizes (variable, up to 5 MB) | Forge relay signatures (ML-DSA-65 key is per-relay, signed) |
+| Observe that a ParaShare blob arrived (all fixed 5 MB, content opaque) | Forge relay signatures (ML-DSA-65 key is per-relay, signed) |

 | Block a specific device hash | Decrypt any stored ciphertext |

 The threat model assumes network-level attackers, compromised relay operators, and post-quantum adversaries.
-Encryption uses a hybrid scheme (ML-KEM-768 + ECDH P-256) so that breaking either primitive is not sufficient — both must be broken simultaneously.
+Encryption uses a hybrid scheme (ML-KEM-768 + ECDH P-256) so that breaking either primitive is not sufficient: both must be broken simultaneously.

 Key insight: The relay stores encrypted blobs it cannot decrypt and Merkle hashes it cannot forge.
-A warrant served on the relay operator yields ciphertext and metadata — not plaintext.
+A warrant served on the relay operator yields ciphertext and metadata: not plaintext.

 Jurisdiction

 Managed relay infrastructure runs exclusively on Hetzner Nuremberg, Germany.
 EU/GDPR jurisdiction applies.
-No US Cloud Act jurisdiction — Hetzner is a German company with no US parent.
+No US Cloud Act jurisdiction: Hetzner is a German company with no US parent.
 No metadata leaves the EU.

 Security audits